rdz98/FedRecAttack/README.md

 Model Poisoning Attack to Federated Recommendation.

-This is the pytorch implementation of our paper.
+This is the pytorch implementation of FedRecAttack.

 ## Environment
 + Python 3.7.9